dannypeterson/Kanye-West-Workout-Plan/README.md

 # The-New-Workout-Plan

-This is your new workout plan to look like Thor in Love and Thunder (with clothes on though of course!)
+This is your new workout plan to look like Chris Hemsworth in Thor: Love and Thunder (2022) (with clothes on of course!)

 ## Date: 10/19/2022